 4. Establish a nightly bedtime routine

-Activities like these can signal to your baby that it's almost time for sleep.
-Keep in mind that the key to establishing an effective bedtime routine is consistency each day.
+Activities like these help signal to your baby that it's almost time for sleep.
+Just keep in mind that the key to establishing an effective bedtime routine is consistency.

 Sleep is easier with Nanit

 Understanding your baby's sleep cues is essential for avoiding the tear-filled state of overtiredness.
-Once you’ve mastered this, you can move on to the next task: making sure they (and you) are receiving quality sleep each night.
+Once you’ve mastered this, you can move on to the next task: ensuring they (and you) get quality sleep each night.

 By harnessing the power of technology and personalized data, Nanit empowers you to create a routine tailored to your baby's unique needs, ensuring both you and your little one enjoy restful nights.